HomeOnMars/projektoOmnijo/OmniCentro/Historio.md

   with much more competent new management saving the day and integrating everything. <br>
   With this as an example, <span style="color:Beige">Serena</span>
-  found it much easier for her governmental Office of Finance `OCOF` to take over all kinds of businesses whenever they go bankrupt- especially when most of them turned out to be easily savable afterall.
+  found it much easier for her governmental Office of Finance `OCMF` to take over all kinds of businesses whenever they go bankrupt- especially when most of them turned out to be easily savable afterall.
   As for the old management-